A spectral expansion for the symmetric space $\mathrm{GL}_n(E)/\mathrm{GL}_n(F)$: Spectral expansion

 for all $\la\in \rc_{\pi,c,l}$ and $Q\in \fc_2(M)$.
 The function $\Jc_{Q,\pi}(x,f,\la)$ is holomorphic on $\rc_{\pi,c,l}$ thus smooth on $i\ago_P^{G,*}$.
 By the equality above it is also rapidly decreasing.
 Using Cauchy formula, all its real derivatives are also rapidly decreasing on the imaginary axis.
 Thus $\Jc_{Q,\pi}(x,f,\la)$ is a Schwartz function.
 On the other hand we can assume that $\pc^{T,m}_{P,\pi}(x,f,\la)$ is also holomorphic on $\rc_{\pi,c,l}$, still by proposition \ref{prop:maj-rel-char3}.
-We can then apply to the right-hand side of \eqref{eq:exp-JQ} which is smooth the proposition \ref{prop:GMfam} to conclude. \end{preuve} \end{paragr}
+To conclude we apply proposition \ref{prop:GMfam} to the smooth expression given by the right-hand side of \eqref{eq:exp-JQ}. \end{preuve} \end{paragr}

 \begin{paragr} As a consequence of the definition of a $(G,L)$-family we have:

 \begin{corollaire} Let $L\in \lc_2(M)$ and $\la\in i\ago_M^{L,*}$.
 Then $\Jc_{Q,\pi}(x,f,\la)$ does not depend on the choice of $Q\in \pc(L)$. \end{corollaire}